jnozzi/cocoadev.com/SiteContent/General/HowToOpenAFileUsingCStdLib.markdown

-See also the related discussion in [[OpeningDataFileInAuxiliaryExecutable]]
+See also the related discussion in General/OpeningDataFileInAuxiliaryExecutable

 I have a resource file that I am using fopen() to open.
 It works fine when running the program directly from  Xcode, but cannot find the file when the application is run by itself.